MaciekLeks/bebok/README.md

 # What is Bebok
-A 64-bit kernel (and eventually an operating system) written in Zig, currently targeting x86_64.
-Utilizes Limine as a bootloader.
+A 64-bit kernel (and eventually an operating system) written in Zig, currently targeting x86_64, using Limine as a bootloader.
+I've been working on it for a while now, just for fun.

 # Name Origin
 In Silesian language, a creature from our (Upper Silesians) demonology.